githubnext/gpt4-with-calc/docs/report.md

 Therefore, it takes about 2.53 years for an item growing at 30% annually to double.
 ```

 The final answer - 2.53 - is wrong.
-GPT-4 can do quite a lot of good mathematical explanation and reasoning, but it can't do the final arithmetic step.
+GPT-4 can do quite a lot of good mathematical explanation and reasoning, but it can't do the final calculation step.

-Arithmetic equipping to the rescue!
+Calculation equipping to the rescue!
 Hope is restored!
-The extracted arithmetic code is:
+The extracted calculations are:

 ```python
 # Definitions